How to Shade a Patio

 Anchor Points & Posts

-The most common types of anchor points are existing structures such as the side of your house or a post that you will install in the ground.
+Choosing the right anchor points is key to building a secure, functional shade system.
 We have a detailed guide discussing anchor point hardware, which can help you choose the right hardware for your space.

 Cabling